Chasing the ‘Brodgar road’ – the claimed route of the stone circle megaliths

 But what about the stone features Marwick interpreted as surviving sections?

-The Ness of Brodgar isthmus, and the landscape around it, is covered in archaeology.
+The Ness of Brodgar peninsula, and the landscape around it, is covered in archaeology.
 From his vague description, we must question whether Marwick was looking at a paved area covered in rubble?
 There’s no shortage of them around the Ness.
 Or perhaps a rammed stone surface akin to those known from outside prehistoric dwellings?

 Unfortunately, without knowing their exact location, and without excavation, we simply can’t say for sure.

+Geordie Chalmers’ clay band is also difficult to explain, but does bring to mind excavation evidence found across Orkney.
 Ploughing often reveals clay layers that represent the remains of Neolithic settlement and occupation, so the diagonal strip revealed by Chalmers is intriguing.
 The field had clearly been worked before and the 2-2.5m clay band (or something very similar) encountered then.
 But, again, without seeing it firsthand it’s difficult to say much more.

 Presumably it related to unrecorded archaeology in the area?